asagi4/comfyui-prompt-control/README.md

 Prompt control has been almost completely rewritten.
 It now uses ComfyUI's lazy execution to build graphs from the text prompt at runtime.
 This has some advantages:

-- There are no more weird sampling hooks that will cause problems with other nodes
-- ComfyUI's will not re-run unchanged parts of the generated graph.
+- ComfyUI will not re-run unchanged parts of generated graphs.
 This is especially useful for two-pass workflows where previously you'd be forced to re-run the first sampling pass even with filtering.
 That is no longer the case and it does the right thing.
-- The generated graph is often exactly equivalent to a manually built workflow using native ComfyUI nodes
+- The generated graph is often exactly equivalent to a manually built workflow using native ComfyUI nodes.
+There are no more weird sampling hooks that could cause problems with other nodes

 Prompt Control also comes with `PCTextEncode`, which provides advanced text encoding with many additional features compared to ComfyUI's base `CLIPTextEncode`.

+### Removed features

+- Prompt interpolation syntax; it was too cumbersome to maintain
+- LoRA block weight integration; ditto, for now.

+### Is it stable now?

+Unless I run into bugs or significant annoyances that require changing the interface, probably.

+### Everything broke, where are the old nodes?

+If you really need them, check out the [legacy branch](https://github.com/asagi4/comfyui-prompt-control/tree/legacy).
+However, I will not fix bugs in that branch, and I strongly recommend just migrating your workflows to the new nodes.

 ## What can it do?